azgs-geomapmaker/geomapmaker/README.md

 3. Correlation of Map Units tables
 4. Cross Sections

-We have already determined that Stations and OrientationPoints will be supported via an implementation that is essentially a direct mirror of the [DRAW CONTACTS](#draw-contacts) button.
+We have already determined that Stations and OrientationPoints will be supported via an implementation that is essentially a direct mirror of the [draw contacts](#draw-contacts) button.
 No determination has been made as to how or if correlations and/or cross-sections will be supported by the toolbar.

 ### Location Confidence Meters
 This is the recommended table of values for the LocationConfidenceMeters field given in the GeMS specification document.
 The mappers don't like using the field because they don't know what to put, but we can now point them to this recommendation.